NeutronStarDAO/Proton/README.md

 <img src="https://github.com/user-attachments/assets/4245a30f-c93e-47f5-bf6c-9522bdac0c17" style="width: 25%;" />
 <br>

-We gone and built a SocialFi DApp, a DApp like Twitter but with modular data sovereignty based on the Actor model.
+We gone and built a Social DApp, a DApp like X/Twitter but with modular data sovereignty based on the Actor model.
 She's got tutorials and everything to help get ya up to speed.

 ## Design Philosophy